 Related Reading: See our review of the Ultra-All-Inclusive Cyprus Resort St Elias

 While a taxi is a tad on the expensive side, they provide extra peace of mind, taking you right to your door.
 Taxis are also a great option if you have a lot of luggage that won’t be very easy to deal with on public transportation.
-This is definitely our prefered option if you are travelling to Cyprus with kids.
+This is our preferred option if you travel to Cyprus with kids.

 While fares can differ, they generally average around 35 euros to get from the airport to the city centre.
 You can easily snag a taxi from the stand outside the airport terminal without booking ahead.
 If you’re looking for a quick and convenient way to get to the city centre, and you don’t need consistent transportation, then a taxi is the way to go.